-To make sure that if a complaint has failed to be resolved by the code member, an independent redress scheme is readily available for consumers to use This independent Redress Scheme should be an approved ADR provider under The Alternative Dispute Resolution for Consumer Disputes (Competent Authorities and Information) Regulations 2015.
+To make sure that if a complaint has failed to be resolved by the code member or code sponsor, an independent redress scheme is readily available for consumers to use.
+This independent Redress Scheme should be an approved ADR provider under The Alternative Dispute Resolution for Consumer Disputes (Competent Authorities and Information) Regulations 2015.